 - We respect that coaching and mentoring is developmental and not remedial and therefore our provision is supported by values and beliefs akin to coach and mentor education growth and mastery

 - Our emphasis is on aspects of coaching and mentoring as the enabler of learning with reflection on own practice to align with wider professional and organisational necessities

 - You can work voluntarily with UOD Student Mentoring Scheme and receive additional Mentor Training and additional recognition for this outside your studies

-- You can study part-time, often at weekend workshops, to help you fit around commitments
+- You can study full-time or part-time, often at weekend workshops, to help you fit around commitments

 - Participants can get Student Affiliate Status with the AC during their studies.

 *The University of Derby has organisational membership with the Association for Coaching and European Mentoring and Coaching Council through the MA Education: Leadership Coaching and Mentoring specialist pathway.